 Sue Clancy creates portraits of dogs and cats as people.
 When creating a commissioned portrait – the dog looks like the real-life dog and includes elements from the real-life dog-owner’s life; objects, activities, favorite colors etc. “I preserve a likeness that captures the personality and spirit of a beloved being.” says Sue.
 “I also preserve aspects of the dog and human relationship creating a very personal visual story that merges the life of a person and their dog.
 My working method is the same for cats.”

-Even when creating art that is not a commission she combines elements from her own personal life or the life of people she knows and creates a “Dog-or-Cat-Person” that reflects a thought or feeling.
+Even when creating art that is not a commission she combines elements from her own personal life or the life of people she knows and creates a “Dog-or-Cat-Person” that reflects a thought, memory or feeling.

 Most of the pieces pictured here are commissions that already have homes – they are included here as examples of dog portraits by Clancy – for more information or to commission a portrait of your dog or cat please contact Caplan Art Designs www.caplanartdesigns.com or Joseph Gierek Fine Art www.gierek.com .